 If you've ever played deuces wild poker, you know that landing a two is your main fantasy at least while the game is in session.
 That's because deuces are whatever you need or want them to be.
 That line of thinking is at the core of this Aerosmith track.
 The woman who is the object of Steven Tyler's affection is up for anything.
 He repeatedly sings "I love you 'cause your deuces are wild, girl, like a double shot of lovin' so fine."
 There's actually another poker reference when he sings "cause you and me is two of a kind."
 They're the perfect pair as far as he is concerned, grammar aside.

-Diamond Jack isn't widely known outside the United Kingdom, but the song will surely delight the ears of any gambler.
+Diamond Jack isn't widely known outside the United Kingdom, but the song will surely delight the ears of any gambler, while the poker song lyrics will also have you reaching for the microphone.
 The track is about a poker game with high stakes and is fully loaded with gambling lingo.
 You barely have to pay attention to hear the mention of the ace of hearts, which is "the dream of every man."
 The diamond jack in this track is the "black magical lady luck," which will show you the way.
 There are also references to odds with the final verse of "you have cast you dice, take your chances at they come, one by one."

 Label: United Artist Records